mihaijulien/spring-framework-6/README.md

 MVC - common design pattern for GUI and Web Applications

-**Model** - Simple POJO with collection of properties which may or may not be used by the view **View** - Data as requested by the client.
+**Model** - Simple POJO with collection of properties which may or may not be used by the view.

+**View** - Data as requested by the client.
 Implemented with JSP, Thymeleaf, Jackson etc. Can be HTML, JSON, XML, text, etc.

 **Controller** - Java class implemented to handle request mapping.
 Should be a "traffic cop" and contain minimal business logic.
 Typically works in conjunction with a service, which contains business logic.